BarisClb/ECommerceProject/README.md

    ~ More optimization for Delete/deActivate interactions.
 For Example; When a Product gets deleted, Orders tied to it should change to 'Status: 0', which should mean 'Cancelled', instead of being deleted along with it.

+   Flaws:

+   ~ In 1 to Many relationships, I put 'One's 'Name' in 'Many's properties.
+So when I request a 'Product' entity for example, I also get the name of 'Category' it belongs to, which is a 'One' of 'Many' Products.
+I did it independently, as such, if the 'One's name, changes, it won't affect and 'update' for the 'Many's.
+They will still show the old 'Name' of the 'One'.
+It should be fixable with propper mapping, requesting the 'Name' of 'One' each time the 'Many' is called instead of adding it as a property.

    Done:

    ~ Validations: